Federkun/docker-skeleton-php/README.md

 ## Choose a different version of php

-By default `docker-compose.yml` uses the `latest` tag name of the php image which corresponds to php7.0.
+By default `docker-compose.yml` uses the `latest` tag name of the php image which corresponds to php 7.1.

 ```yml
 #